 Sialk Ziggurat of Kashan

-The world’s oldest ziggurat: It was built between 4700 and 4500 years ago, almost when writhing was invented.
+The world’s oldest ziggurat: It was built between 4700 and 4500 years ago in present city of Kashan, almost when writhing was invented.
 More than 125,000 bricks measuring 35 by 35 by 15 cm were used to build this ziggurat, which consists of three platforms on top of each other.
-The actual height of the ziggurat is unclear, but what remains of it today is 14 meters above ground level.
-The only access to the top of the ziggurat is a gentle slope ramp.
+The actual height of the structure is unclear, but what remains of it today is 14 meters above ground level.
+The only access to the top of the temple is a gentle slope ramp.

 2